loeeeee/immich-in-lxc/README.md

 ## Host setup

 I am using `Proxmox VE 8` as the LXC host, which is based on `Debian`, and I have a NVIDIA GPU, with a proprietary driver (550) installed.
 Some others are using a N100 mini PC box with Intel Quick Sync.
 And all of these do not matter.

+However, if possible, use an LXC with `Ubuntu 24.04 LTS` as it offers an easier set-up.

 ## Prepare the LXC container